 CDC launches new Clean Hands Count campaign to promote hand hygiene

-May 5th was World Hand Hygiene Day and CDC launched Clean Hands Count, a new campaign urging healthcare providers, patients, and patients’ loved ones to clean their hands to prevent healthcare-associated infections.
-Part of the new campaign promotes healthcare provider adherence to CDC hand hygiene recommendations by addressing some of the myths and misperceptions about hand hygiene.
+May 5th is World Hand Hygiene Day and CDC’s Hand Hygiene Saves Lives campaign is urging healthcare providers, patients, and patients’ loved ones to clean their hands to prevent healthcare-associated infections and improve health.
+CDC urges healthcare provider adherence to CDC hand hygiene recommendations by addressing some of the myths and misperceptions about hand hygiene.

 The science is clear: clean hands protect patients from life-threatening infections!
 All healthcare providers should follow good hand hygiene practices, such as cleaning their hands before and after every patient contact.
 Dirty hands are a contributing factor in the spread of healthcare-associated infections that affect 1 in 25 hospital patients on any given day.